Gramma John’s Blue Ribbon Apple Pie is one of the simplest desserts that packs the biggest punch in flavor and texture. Make one today!

-I was about ten when I first tried to do it on my own.
-Lemon Meringue with fresh lemons from our tree in the back yard was the first for me to tackle.
-Dad encouraged me to try Banana Cream Pie, his favorite.
-And a few years later took on our family classic, Gramma John’s Blue Ribbon Apple Pie.
+I was about ten when I first tried to make a pie on my own.
+Lemon Meringue with fresh lemons from our tree in the back yard was the first for me to tackle — and perfect.
+But it’s funny that I didn’t start with an easy, surefire winner: our family classic, Gramma John’s Blue Ribbon Apple Pie.

 But, you know me, I’m all about sharing the wealth.
 So, here it is, Gramma’s masterpiece, complete with my own tweaking.